-- Undergraduate nursing students may submit the syllabus/syllabi from a prior nursing course(s) to determine equivalency for a course in the student's plan of study for a BSN degree. - The course must have been passed with a C or better as documented by transcript. - Graduate level courses may be submitted for credit for undergraduate credit equivalency, but if accepted for undergraduate credit, are not later eligible for consideration toward a graduate degree at IUSON. - The course will be subjected to a review process, and only courses (or combinations of courses) that demonstrate achievement of at least 75% of the learning outcomes/objectives for the course will be eligible for equivalency - The request for equivalency review must be submitted at least 3 months prior to the time when the student would begin the course, according to the student's plan of study. - The student will receive blinded written feedback regarding the outcome of the review, and written feedback and outcome of the review will be posted to the student record.
+- Undergraduate nursing students may submit the syllabus/syllabi from a prior nursing course(s) to determine equivalency for a course in the student's plan of study for a BSN degree. - The course must have been passed with a C or better as documented by transcript. - The course must be eligible for course credit as determined by campus administration.

+- Graduate level courses may be submitted for credit for undergraduate credit equivalency, but if accepted for undergraduate credit, are not later eligible for consideration toward a graduate degree at IUSON. - The course will be subjected to a review process, and only courses (or combinations of courses) that demonstrate achievement of at least 75% of the learning outcomes/objectives for the course will be eligible for equivalency - The request for equivalency review must be submitted at least 3 months prior to the time when the student would begin the course, according to the student's plan of study. - The student will receive blinded written feedback regarding the outcome of the review, and written feedback and outcome of the review will be posted to the student record.
 There is no appeal process for the course equivalency request.